Using Hugo with Github Pages

 pages, organization pages as well as project pages is to publish your

-branch, that’s the option that I had
+website directly from the master branch, that’s the option that I had

 to choose.
 So, the idea is to have the Hugo source files and create the

-git branch and then publish the files that are
+content in a source git branch and then publish the files that are

-generated by Hugo to the master
+generated by Hugo to the master branch.

 The directory structure for a Hugo project looks something like this: